brimigs/solana-tool-kit-book/README.md

 The Anchor framework abstracts away many complexities enabling fast program development.

-For more information on the Anchor framework, check out the [Anchor book](https://www.anchor-lang.com/).

 To test out this project before making any modifications, just build and test:

 ```shell